 How can I cite and reference multiple authors?

-This is the first of three lessons about Including Authors.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of three chapters about Including Authors.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the differences between citations and references